How To Help: Understanding Suicide Prevention - NewsBreak

 5. Depression Is Ageless

-19-year-old hip-hop hopeful Capital STEEZ put a permanent halt to his rising rap career a decade ago with a heartbreaking decision that still affects many of his surviving friends and fans alike.
-His youthful age is the most crushing aspect of losing STEEZ, but it also reflects how “teen angst” isn’t just a movie trope and can be fatal if ignored.
+19-year-old hip-hop hopeful Capital STEEZ put a permanent halt to his rising rap career a decade ago with a fateful decision that made a lasting impact on his surviving friends and fans alike.
+Hi youthful age is the most heartbreaking aspect of losing STEEZ, but it also reflects how “teen angst” isn’t just a movie trope and can be fatal if ignored.
 TeenCentral is a helpful outlet aimed at helping teenagers specifically.
 However, just being there to talk or give physical support is key when showing emotional support to a developing mind.

 Comments / 0